malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 I then tried Scoop, which did work, so install [Scoop](https://scoop.sh/).

-I would make sure the execution policy is correct (to enable Powershell), by running this in the Powershell:
+Make sure the execution policy is correct (to enable Powershell), by running this in the Powershell:
 ```
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser
 ```

-I then ran this expression to install Scoop:
+Then, run this expression to install Scoop:
 ```
 Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://get.scoop.sh')
 ```